 - Build a kit car

-As you can see that I finally made it to 100 Goals and even found an extra one to boot.
+As you can see that I haven’t made it to 100 Goals.
 The task was harder than I imagined.
 I’ll continue to add to the list and cross off items as I finish them.
 Maybe the list will continue to expand past one hundred goals while I add more.

-I had realized a while ago that I haven’t updated my list of 100 goals in a long time.
-Some people even pointed out in the comment section one or two such as see a space shuttle launch are not even possible to accomplish.
+I realized a while ago that I hadn’t updated my list of 100 goals in a long time.
+Some people even pointed out in the comment section one or two, that seeing a space shuttle launch is not even possible to accomplish.